fbpx

 Grant PUD’s Integrated Resource Plan shows our county’s demand for electricity outgrowing the generation and financial benefits of our dams by approximately 2026, especially at times of peak demand

 We’ll fill the gap with power purchased from the regional wholesale market in the interim.
-Longer term, we want to control our own destiny by owning and operating a new generating resource capable of producing “baseload” reliable power that, unlike weather-dependent wind and solar power generation, is always there when our customers need it.
+Longer term, we may choose to build and operate a new generating resource capable of producing “baseload” —reliable power that, unlike weather-dependent wind and solar power generation, is always there when our customers need it.

 Load growth: A look ahead